example42/example42.github.io/_drafts/2018-07-16-prevent_facter_fork_bombs.md

 On [April 11th 2018 we wrote about external facts](https://www.example42.com/2018/06/11/what-you-need-to-know-about-puppet-facts-part-3-external_facts/).
 Within the mentioned posting we explained the possibilities you have and that you can use executables (like shell scripts) which will allow you to add individual facts.

-What we have not talked about is the facter fork bomb which you can run into easily.
+What we have not talked about is the facter fork bomb and long facter execution times which you can run into easily.

 * Table of content
 {:toc}